Recycling and Composting

 The current focus of the Partnership is to minimise the amount of waste that is sent to landfill.

-By recycling and composting as much of that waste as possible, you can dramatically reduce the impact it has on the environment and help your local council save money in waste treatment and disposal costs; which ultimately helps you save money through your council tax.
+By recycling and composting as much of that waste as possible, you can dramatically reduce the impact it has on the environment and help your local council save money in waste treatment and disposal costs; which ultimately helps you council protect other vital services.

-As recycling and composting rates continue to rise, it is essential that the four Partner Boroughs have access to efficient, local sorting and processing facilities that can cope with the increased demand.
-To date, the Partnership has awarded two key contracts to ensure that local recycling and composting facilities are able to meet this increased demand:
+With residents going to great efforts to sort their household waste for recycling and composting, it is essential that the four Partner Boroughs have access to efficient, local sorting and processing facilities.
+The Partnership manages two key contracts to ensure that local recycling and composting facilities are able to meet the demand:

 - Material Recycling Facilities, Composting and Additional Treatment

-(including kitchen and green waste) – this contract was awarded to Viridor Waste Management in 2008.
+(including food and garden waste) – this contract was awarded to Viridor Waste Management in 2008.
 The contract gives the Partnership access to sorting facilities for dry recycling at Crayford in Kent; industrial composting facilities for kitchen and garden waste in Sutton and Mitcham; and energy from waste facilities to treat a relatively small amount of residual waste in Slough, Berkshire.